Last Updated on October 14, 2024 by Kittredge Cherry

 Joseph wears his princess dress as he tells his brothers about his dreams in an illustration of Genesis Chapter 37 by Sweet Publishing (Wikipedia)

 From a queer perspective, it’s sadly not surprising that when Joseph’s 11 brothers saw “that dreamer” in his princess dress, they got so upset that they attacked him and sold him into slavery.
-There is even a theory that the Egyptian officer Potiphar bought Joseph as a sex slave to satisfy his homosexual desire.
+There is even an ancient tradition that the Egyptian officer Potiphar bought Joseph as a sex slave.
 The Bible story goes on to tell how Joseph triumphed in the end, rising to become Egypt’s second most powerful man and rescuing his family from starvation during a famine.

 Resources on the queer Joseph of Genesis